-He laughed at me abderianly, 'Since the beginning Detective Crow'.
+He laughed at me abderianly, 'Since the beginning Inspector Cauvain!'

-He hesitated then said, 'Who else would know all the details of the police sir?'
-He expressed, with a cynical stare.
+He hesitated then said, 'Who else would know all the details of the police?'

 'Beware of the Ides of March, Your Excellency.
 Your day to die has arrived.
-I may die detective, but surely not the cause or the Cult of Death!'
+I may die inspector, but surely not the cause or the Cult of Death!'

 He then died, with his eyes open wide.
 That was the terrible end of Harrison's life and the end as well, with the plot of the Cult of Death and the conclusion to the riddle of the skull murders.
 London and the rest of England were now rid of the horrible killing spree that terrorised the city, during the days of the month of March and the year of 1891.

 The rest of the members of the cult were apprehended, committed suicide, or fled the country.
 New laws were imposed to deal with cults in England.
 As for the American and Frenchman, they were both soon apprehended in London as they tried to abscond.
 And the mystery of the large canine was solved also.
 The large canine that was mistaken for a beast was a mastiff.